lcp2000/Cloudflare-DNS-Updater/README.md

 _cfdns v1.0.68 - Created 02/21/21_
 _by Lazo Consumer Products, LLC._

 Dynamically updates your computer's IP address to your Cloudflare DNS account so that you don't have to worry about updating IP's every time your home ISP's DHCP changes it.
-Great for running your own website on a Raspberry Pi, at home.
+Great for running your own website on a Raspberry Pi at home.

   ## SETUP:
    **PART I**<br>